AzizSaleh/mysql/README.md

 1.2 - September 2014
  * Fixed an issue (Thanks to Martijn Spruit) where the script was breaking on PHP V <= 5.3.8
  * Updated unit test for MySQL_Stat_Test to allow a <= 10 difference between the numbers.

+1.3 - October 2019
+ * When calling a bad instance, a MySQL2PDOException will be thrown instead of a die statement.
+ * Fixed a bug where it was returning the wrong instance id in `mysql_connect`.
+ * Added a new method `mysql_add_existing_connection` which allows you to associate an existing PDO instance to the code.
+See above for implementation.
+ * Thanks to Matthew Baggett (matthew@baggett.me), also located at: https://github.com/matthewbaggett/MySQL2PDO for contributing all of above three changes.
+ * Added unit test for new methods and fixed existing failing unit tests.